eagles-project/mam4xx/.github/pnnl-ci/README.md

 Since we are installing in GitLab pipelines, this script uses the variable `CI_HTTPS_INSTALL` in order to force the `build-haero.sh` script to clone submodules using HTTPS instead of SSH.

 It does this by manually find and replacing the `.gitmodules` files in each repository where relevant with `https://.../` instead of `git@...:`.

+Additionally, for some reason `SYSTEM_NAME` is configured on PNNL login nodes, but when running in a job this variable proves unhelpful.
+As such, we export `SYSTEM_NAME=deception` in this script before running.